tabulate/tabulate/README.md

 Features (in no particular order):

+1. Tables can be filtered by any column or columns, and with a range of operators ('contains', 'is', 'empty', 'greater than', 'less than', and the negations of all of these).
+Multiple filters are conjunctive (i.e. with a logical *and*).
 1. Access can be granted to *read*, *create*, *update*, *delete*, and *import* records in any or all tables.
 (This can be done by anyone with the *promote_users* capability.)
 2. CSV data can be imported, with the UI supporting column mapping, data validation, and previewing prior to final import.
+3. Data can be exported to CSV, including after filters have been applied.
-3. A quick-jump navigation box (located top right of every page) can be activated by installing the [WP REST API](https://wordpress.org/plugins/json-rest-api/) plugin.
+4. A quick-jump navigation box (located top right of every page) can be activated by installing the [WP REST API](https://wordpress.org/plugins/json-rest-api/) plugin.
-4. Records in tables with *date* columns can be viewed in a calendar.
+5. Records in tables with *date* columns can be viewed in a calendar.

 ## Installation